You know you shouldn't be eating sugar and you know the artificial sweeteners like aspartame are no good, either…

 I can have a great E or S meal, followed up by 2 squares of very dark chocolate.

 If you're going to use xylitol or erythritol, make sure it's non-GMO (because otherwise, it's most likely derived from corn).
-Also, I personally would choose erythritol over xylitol because 1) I get bad cramping from xylitol and 2) erythritol is fermented and more easily handled by the body (source).
+Also, I personally would choose erythritol over xylitol because 1) I get bad cramping and digestive upset from xylitol and 2) erythritol is fermented and more easily handled by the body and small intestine (source).

 So, that's my very simple answer, and it hasn't changed.
 Let's go a bit more in depth now, though…

-…because even though 99% of the time I only use stevia, like Macey, there are special occasions where I will pull out the erythritol so we can have cookies, a cake, or other dessert without consuming sugar.
+…because even though 99% of the time I only use stevia, like Macey, there are special occasions where I will pull out the erythritol so we can have cookies, a cake, or other dessert without consuming table sugar or other sugars that will affect blood sugar and weight gain.

 These are the moments that are really important emotionally.
 Because when you're on a healing journey, I think it's important to enjoy what you're eating.
 And a treat every month or so (or every week or so) can really help someone endure the rest.